Do You Need a Gambling Licence to Run a Bingo Night?

-The short answer is no, not unless you don’t follow the rules.
+The short answer is no unless you don’t follow the rules.
 Unlike bingo sites, you don't need a gambling licence to host a bingo night.
 As long as you follow our instructions below and set up your bingo night correctly, you should be able to avoid any legal complications.

-If you are running one of these events for commercial purposes and intending to make a profit then you will need a gambling licence in order to operate.
+If you are running one of these events for commercial purposes and intend to make a profit, then you will need a gambling licence in order to operate.
 If you want more information on how to go about this, please visit the Gambling Commission website.

-As you are likely intending on running a bingo night for fundraising purposes, then the rules are slightly different!
+As you are likely intending to run a bingo night for fundraising purposes, then the rules are slightly different!

 You do not need a gambling licence to run a fundraising event or a private bingo night, but that doesn’t mean you have free reign to run the event how you want.

 Whether your event is open to the public or being held privately for a society (such as a sports club), you need to organise your bingo night to follow the below rules.